BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 This is different from setting a  Guaranteed Prize pool which only adds the difference between the Guaranteed amount and the actual prize pool once registration is closed.

 ### Estimated Players

+The estimated number of players in the game.
+See Estimated Prize Pool for usage.

 # Basic Configuration

 ### Pick Size